-Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La or Is The Split A PR Stunt?
+Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La, Or Is The Split A PR Stunt?

 — Karla (@KarlaAguas) April 19, 2017

-Yet another source ran to E!
-Online to share some scoop about who really has the power in the relationship.
+Yet another source told E!
+Online about who really has the power in the relationship.

 “La La is the one that has all the control now and Carmelo is giving her whatever she needs but he is fighting for her hard and he knows he messed up big time.”